esp8266/Arduino/doc/PROGMEM.rst

 -----

-PROGMEM is a Arduino AVR feature that has been ported to ESP8266 to ensure compatability with existing Arduino libraries, as well as, saving RAM.
+PROGMEM is a Arduino AVR feature that has been ported to ESP8266 to ensure compatibility with existing Arduino libraries, as well as, saving RAM.
 On the esp8266 declaring a string such as ``const char * xyz = "this is a string"`` will place this string in RAM, not flash.
 It is possible to place a String into flash, and then load it into RAM when